Doctor of Philosophy in Accounting, Ph.D.

 Program Specific Admission Requirements

-We are now accepting applications for the Fall 2022 cohort!
+We are still accepting applications for the Fall 2022 cohort (domestic applicants only)!

 A candidate admitted into the program will be an experienced professional holding a masters degree with a strong interest and aptitude for teaching and producing the type of practice-relevant empirical research required to transition successfully into an academic career at an accredited institution.